Gexkill/sweng2/RASD/src/index.md

 **Exit conditions :**

 * If the taxi driver has accepted the request, the taxi driver is removed from the waiting queue and the use case "notifying the client of incoming taxi" begins.
-* If the taxi driver has declined the request, he is moved to the end of the queue and the use case "taxi driver respond to request of immediate ride" starts again.
+* If the taxi driver has declined the request, he is moved to the end of the queue and the use case "taxi driver responds to request of immediate ride" starts again.

 **Exceptions :** There are no exceptions.